pacmad/movie-theatre-ticket-booking-system-2/README.md

 - returns error if there is no ticket with that id.
 - JSON object contains -> ticket id, User's name, Phone Number.

+6. **Mark a ticket as expired if there is a diff of 8 hours between the ticket timing and current time.**

+Tickets with a time difference of more than 8 hours from current time are marked as expired.

 ## Database structure

 SQLLITE is used as the relational database to store the data.